Daily number of vaccinated Azerbaijani citizens disclosed

 Trend:

-Some 43,499 people were vaccinated against coronavirus (COVID-19) in Azerbaijan on Apr.6, Trend reports referring to the Operational Headquarters under the Cabinet of Ministers.
+Some 43,698 people were vaccinated against coronavirus (COVID-19) in Azerbaijan on Apr.
+7, Trend reports referring to the Operational Headquarters under the Cabinet of Ministers.

 The COVID-19 vaccination in Azerbaijan has been launched on January 18, 2021.